ontolex/frequency-attestation-corpus-information/index.md

 ![](img/ontolex-element.png "frac:Observable")

-<figcaption>[=Observable=] as a superclass of ontolex:LexicalEntry, ontolex:Form, ontolex:LexicalSense and ontolex:LexicalConcept</figcaption>
+<figcaption>[=Observable=] as a superclass of <a data-cite="ontolex#LexicalEntry">lexical entry</a>, <a data-cite="ontolex#Form">form</a>, <a data-cite="ontolex#LexicalSense">lexical sense</a> and <a data-cite="ontolex#LexicalConcept">lexical concept</a></figcaption>

 </figure>

 We assume that frequency, attestation and corpus information can be provided about _every_ linguistic content element in the OntoLex-Lemon core model and in existing or forthcoming OntoLex modules.
-This includes `ontolex:Form` (e.g., form frequency), `ontolex:LexicalEntry` (e.g., frequency of disambiguated lemmas), `ontolex:LexicalSense` (e.g., sense frequency), `ontolex:LexicalConcept` (e.g., synset frequency), `lexicog:Entry` (if used for representing homonyms: frequency of non-disambiguated lemmas).
+This includes <a data-cite="ontolex#Form">form</a> (e.g., form frequency), <a data-cite="ontolex#LexicalEntry">lexical entry</a> (e.g., frequency of disambiguated lemmas), <a data-cite="ontolex#LexicalSense">lexical sense</a> (e.g., sense frequency), <a data-cite="ontolex#LexicalConcept">lexical concept</a> (e.g., synset frequency), `lexicog:Entry` (if used for representing homonyms: frequency of non-disambiguated lemmas).
 In particular, we consider all these elements to be countable, annotatable and attestable.
 For this reason, we introduce [=observable=] as a top-level element within the FrAC module that is used to define the `rdfs:domain` of all the properties that link lexical and corpus-derived information.

 <div class="note">
 The definition of [=observable=] does not posit an exhaustive list of possible observables.
 Instead, anything that can be observed in a corpus can be defined as [=observable=].
-This includes elements of OntoLex modules not listed here (e.g., `decomp:Component`, `synsem:SyntacticArgument`, etc.) or future OntoLex vocabularies.
+This includes elements of OntoLex modules not listed here (e.g., `decomp:Component`, <a data-cite="synsem#SyntacticArgument">syntactic argument</a>, etc.) or future OntoLex vocabularies.
 Likewise, it can also include URIs which have no relation to OntoLex whatsoever, as these are foreseen as external elements that OntoLex-Lemon can provide information about, but only if they are based on or linked with corpus information, attested in a document, a text or its annotations.
 </div>

 <div class="entity">